 Hampshire College in Amherst has created a very customized portal with specific, branded messaging into the various sections of their applications.

-step 3: Integrate at least one unique
+Step 3: Integrate at least one unique performance indicator

 Filling out fields and checking boxes can be a repetitive and dull process that says little about the school.
 From the students’ perspective, this cold, data-driven approach to application reviewing does not make your application process, and in turn, your school, memorable.